ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

 # Apply Database Configuration Settings

 * `PutDatabaseSettingsOperation` saves new database settings.
-* `ToggleDatabasesStateOperation` disables/enables database to apply new settings because changes only take effect when a database is loading or enabled.
+* `ToggleDatabasesStateOperation` disables/enables database.
+This can be used to apply new settings because configurations are loaded on startup.
+A database reboot is required for changes to take effect.
 See [code sample](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation) below.
   * The first line should give the argument `true` so that the database is disabled.
   * The next line should give the argument `false` to enable the database, thus applying the changes that were saved.
 * `GetDatabaseSettingsOperation` shows a dictionary of newly configured settings.